sctb/lumen/README.md

 function
 ```

-Remember that functions can be called by placing them first in a list expression.
-The list that appears after `fn` identifies the function's parameters:
+Functions can be called by placing them first in a list expression.
+The list that appears after the name `fn` identifies the function's parameters:
 ```
 > (fn (a) (+ a 10))
 function